morganthomas/winning-arguments/winning-arguments.md

 A further example of an axiomatic definition is the axiomatic definition of the word "and" given by the following two rules.
 First, from (**A** and **B**) you may infer **A**, and you may infer **B**.
 Second, from **A** and **B**, you may infer (**A** and **B**).

-In any case, we can now give the precise version of my formulation of Horwichian minimalism:
+Now we can look at the precise version of my formulation of Horwichian minimalism:

 **Horwichian minimalism.** The T-schema is an axiomatic definition of "true."